jimktrains/k5/README.md

 ### Fold

 Folds apply a function to a running accumulator and a value from the list.
-Folds cannot be parallelized
+Folds cannot be parallelized.
+Note the long form of a lambda.

     four_yr_old <= Fold {:
         list => [0..3]